JoernBerkefeld/SFMC-Cookbook/einstein/recommendation/README.md

 | discount     | _optional:_ Decimal, in local currency, not percental value                           |
 | shipping     | _optional:_ Decimal, in local currency, not percental value                           |
 | details      | _optional:_ ???                                                                       |

+##### Tracking overhead cost

+The [official docs](https://help.salesforce.com/articleView?id=mc_ctc_track_conversion.htm&type=5) state that you can in fact track `order_number`, `discount` and `shipping` as separate fields and that those are then used to calculate the line item cost together with their respective overhead.
+While looking into collect.js however, those fields seem to get ignored when calling back to the server.

+> Until we figured out how this actually works, if at all, please take the rest of this subchapter as a **non-working example** from the official docs:

 **Note:**
 If `shipping` or `discount` is set, the line item `price` values will actually be calculated keeping these in mind rather than storing discount and shipping separately: